-Thus, some of the out-of-town buyers may be warm to hot and could work with you as a buyers’ agent for also short term.
+Thus, some of the out-of-town buyers may be warm to hot and could work with you as a buyers’ agent for the short term.

 But competitors that invested in long-game marketing methods may have an advantage over you for most of these buyers.

-Out-of-town buyers usually plan well ahead of time and look for information about your area long before looking for a realtor.
+Out-of-town buyers usually plan well ahead and look for information about your area long before looking for a realtor.